Tampa Bay Rays Split on Pride Night as Some Players Refuse to Wear Logo

 It’s Pride Month, and many organizations, including professional sports teams, take this opportunity to advocate for the LGBTQ+ community.
 However, for the Tampa Bay Rays, not all players participated in their Pride celebration.

-During Saturday’s “Pride Night” in Tampa, athletes chose whether they wanted to wear the rainbow-colored logo on their jersey or not, rather than collectively wearing the logo as a team.
+During Saturday’s “Pride Night” in Tampa, some Rays players opted not to sport a rainbow-colored logo patch on their sleeve and a rainbow-colored "TB" on their hat after being given the choice, rather than collectively wearing them as a team.

 The decision was addressed by Rays manager Kevin Cash, who said constructive conversations over the past few weeks led to the team’s decision.
 He emphasized how the Rays have different perspectives and inviting that honesty to the field is what they chose to do.